-Bill Oakes in Beacon, New York recently purchased this 1953 factory fire Jeep.
+Bill Oakes in Beacon, New York purchased this 1953 factory fire Jeep in the early 2000s, and as of 2022 he has sold it to Matt Crittenden in Kiln, Mississippi.
 Its VIN (453GB2 13345) is a standard CJ-3B serial number; the Jeep fire engines didn't receive their own serial number range until 1955.

 Almost as prominent as the front-mounted Barton pump in this photo, are two distinctive features of the CJ-3B fire engine hood: the triangular reinforcement for the siren mount, and the square indentation cut into the hood to accommodate a raised carburetor.